Profile

 Read more

-I’m 25 and live at the coast, close to Newcastle.
-I’m a big foodie and love cooking and eating out (when we’re allowed!).
-I really like to travel and love a busy city break, my favourite place I’ve been is Lisbon in Portugal.
+I’m 29 and live at the coast, close to Newcastle.
+I’m a big foodie and love cooking and eating out.
+I also love to travel and particularly love a busy city break!
+At the moment I’m hoping to travel to 30 countries before I turn 30, I’ve been to 25 so far and have some more trips planned.
+My favourite places I’ve been to are Lisbon in Portugal and I did an amazing trip around Japan last year.
 In my free time I like to listen to podcasts and watch TV – particularly crime dramas and true crime.

 -